enogrob/Programming_Elixir/README.md

 Table of Contents

-[x] Take the red pill
+1.Take the red pill
+[x] Programming Should Be About Transforming Data
+[x] Installing Elixir
+[x] Running Elixir
+[x] Suggestions for Reading the book
+[x] Exercises
+[x] Thinking Differently

-Conventional Programming
+Part I - Conventional Programming
-Pattern Matching
+2. Pattern Matching
 [x] Assignment: I Do Not Think It Means What You Think It Means.
 [x] More Complex Matches
 [x] Ignoring a Value with _ (Underscore)
 [x] Variables Bind Once (per Match)
-[x] Another Way of Looking at the Equals Sign Immutability
+[x] Another Way of Looking at the Equals Sign
+3. Immutability
 [x] You Already Have (Some) Immutable Data
 [x] Immutable Data Is Known Data
 [x] Performance Implications of Immutability
 [x] Coding with Immutable Data
-Elixir Basics
+4. Elixir Basics
 [x] Built-in Types
 [x] Value Types
 [x] System Types